rubensworks/article-quoted-triples-index/content/evaluation.md

 In this section, we evaluate the impact of the indexing approaches discussed in [](#approaches) in terms of storage size, ingestion time, and query execution time.
-We start by discussing our implementation of the approaches, followed by our experimental setup, our results, and end with a discussion.
+We start by discussing our implementation of the approaches, followed by our experimental setup, results, and end with a discussion.

 ### Implementation

-To achieve a fair comparison between the different indexing approaches, we have implemented all approaches in the same programming language (TypeScript).
+To achieve a fair comparison between the different indexing approaches, we have implemented all approaches in the same programming language (TypeScript/JavaScript).
-The implementation of these approaches is open-source, and available on GitHub at [https://github.com/rubensworks/rdf-stores.js](https://github.com/rubensworks/rdf-stores.js).
+The implementation of these approaches is open-source, and is available on GitHub at [https://github.com/rubensworks/rdf-stores.js](https://github.com/rubensworks/rdf-stores.js).

 ### Experimental Setup

-To measure the performance impact of different quoted triple depths, we create simulated datasets at various sizes.
+To measure the performance impact of different quoted triple depths, we create synthetic datasets at various sizes.
 Our dataset generator is based on the data model of [](#use-case) with different people (size / 10) and colors (10), and allows any number of triples to be generated.
 Furthermore, it allows a *depth* parameter to be specified, which defines the number of quoted triples in object positions.